alphagov/government-service-design-manual/service-manual/the-team/induction-and-development/index.md

     url: /service-manual/the-team
 ---

-GDS offers 3 highly practical induction and development programmes so you can strengthen the skills, knowledge and network you will need to succeed in your digital role.
+GDS offers 3 highly practical learning and development programmes so you can strengthen the skills, knowledge and network you will need to succeed in your digital role.

 #[Service manager induction programme](service-manager-induction.html)